Offerings

 • Partnerships include Indigenous collaborators, but academic or compliance defaults drive the work, leading to dilution, token inclusion, or burden-shifting

-• Teams lack a clear way to translate values into research design and day-to-day practice
+• Teams struggle to translate partnership commitments into research design and day-to-day practice

 • Roles stay muddy and Indigenous partners end up carrying governance, context, or relational load that should sit with the institution